Start 7-day free trial

 What is a prepayment?

-In simple terms, a prepayment occurs when a customer pays you upfront for goods or services they will get later.
+A prepayment occurs when a customer pays you upfront for goods or services they will get later.
 This could be a deposit for a large order, an annual subscription fee or pass, or a retainer for ongoing consulting work.

 Are there any advantages to accepting prepayments?